Pfern/BPBR16-Bioinformatics-using-Python-for-Biomedical-Researchers/fivefingers.md

 0 1 2 3 4 5
 - - 2 3 6 9
 ```
-# how comfortable are you using the python shell by yourself
+# how comfortable are you using the python shell by yourself?
 ```
         x x
         x x